 The relaxation response was introduced by Harvard Medical Dr. Herbert Benson in a book he wrote in 1971.
-He spent a lot of time studying the brains of monks and the affects of meditation in the 60s and 70s.
+He spent a lot of time studying the brains of monks and the effects of meditation in the 60s and 70s.
 These results were published in his book.

-According to Dr. Benson the relaxation response is,
+According to Dr. Benson, the relaxation response is,